What is an audio speed changer?

 An audio speed changer creates a new version of an audio file that plays slower or faster than the original.
 It is useful for study, review, practice, editing notes, and spoken-word listening when the original pace is not ideal.

-SoundSlicr Speed Changer accepts a supported local audio file, lets you choose one of the MVP speed options, and exports an MP3 download when browser processing succeeds.
-No login is required, and the MVP does not add billing, cloud projects, or server-side audio storage.
+SoundSlicr Speed Changer accepts a supported local audio file, lets you choose one of the current version speed options, and exports an MP3 download when browser processing succeeds.
+No login is required, and the current version does not add billing, cloud projects, or server-side audio storage.

-The MVP supports a focused set of practical choices: 0.5x, 1.25x, 1.5x, and 2x.
+The current version supports a focused set of practical choices: 0.5x, 1.25x, 1.5x, and 2x.
 That keeps the tool predictable and avoids turning a simple page into a full audio workstation.

 How to Use SoundSlicr Speed Changer

 Choose a supported audio file from your device.
-The MVP maximum file size is 100MB, and browser memory can still affect long files.
+The current version maximum file size is 100MB, and browser memory can still affect long files.
 Spoken-word clips, language practice files, and short reference recordings are the most practical inputs.

 Select the speed that fits your goal.
 Use 0.5x when you need slower listening for transcription support, language practice, careful review, or musical reference.
 Use 1.25x, 1.5x, or 2x when you want faster review of speech-heavy content.